sylefeb/Silice/projects/doomchip/README.md

 ### Running on the ULX3S + OLED screen

-The default is a ST7789 240x240 screen ; these are innexpensive (~ $6) and some models plug directly into the OLED connector of the ULX3S (you'll have to solder the connector if not present, it is located just below the ECP5).
+The default is a ST7789 240x240 screen ; these are inexpensive (~ $6) and some models plug directly into the OLED connector of the ULX3S (you'll have to solder the connector if not present, it is located just below the ECP5).

 The OLED library supports also an SSD1351 driver, and other resolutions, but you'll have to edit the source code to customize for that: see configuration at the top of [oled_doomchip.ice](oled_doomchip.ice).